tlvu2697/mediaeval-18--medico-multimedia/README.md

 4. Advanced reporting (exploratory/optional): This subtask will be assessed manually from two of our medical partners in terms of how useful it is for them and if it satisfies existing demands for documentation of endoscopic procedures.
 The assessment will follow a list of requirements that will be provided to the participants before they submit their results.

-Recommended reading
+## Recommended reading
-  [1] Pogorelov, Konstantin, et al. "Kvasir: a multi-class image dataset for computer aided gastrointestinal disease detection."
+> [1] Pogorelov, Konstantin, et al. "Kvasir: a multi-class image dataset for computer aided gastrointestinal disease detection."
 Proceedings of the 8th ACM Multimedia Systems Conference.
 ACM, 2017.
-  [2] Riegler, Michael, et al. "Multimedia and Medicine: Teammates for Better Disease Detection and Survival."
+> [2] Riegler, Michael, et al. "Multimedia and Medicine: Teammates for Better Disease Detection and Survival."
 Proceedings of the 2016 ACM Multimedia Conference.
 ACM, 2016.
-  [3] Y. Wang, W. Tavanapong, J. Wong, J. Oh, and P. C. de Groen.
+> [3] Y. Wang, W. Tavanapong, J. Wong, J. Oh, and P. C. de Groen.
 Computer-aided detection of retroflexion in colonoscopy.
 In Proc. of CBMS, pages 1–6, 2011.
-  [4] Y. Wang, W. Tavanapong, J. Wong, J. H. Oh, and P. C. de Groen.
+> [4] Y. Wang, W. Tavanapong, J. Wong, J. H. Oh, and P. C. de Groen.
 Polyp-alert: Near real-time feedback during colonoscopy.
 Computer methods and programs in biomedicine, (3), 2015.

 We recommend also having a look at the last year’s task papers in the MediaEval 2017 Proceedings:

-  Guillaume Gravier et al. (eds.)
+> Guillaume Gravier et al. (eds.)
 2017.
 Proceedings of the MediaEval 2017 Workshop, Dublin, Ireland, Sept.
-13-15, 2017. c
+13-15, 2017.

 ## Task organizers
 - Konstantin Pogorelov, Simula Research Laboratory & University of Oslo, Norway konstantin at simula.no